eyzx7x/docs-supergluu-prod/3.1.3/sources/index.md

 ### Workflows
 Super Gluu supports multiple workflows, including:

-- A one-step authentication, where the person scans a QR code with their Super Gluu app, and the Gluu Server looks up which person is associated with that device.
+- A one-step, passwordless authentication, where the person scans a QR code with their Super Gluu app, and the Gluu Server looks up which person is associated with that device.

 - A two-step authentication, where the person enters their username and then receives an out-of-band push notification to the mobile device to authorize access (a.k.a identifier first authentication).